jlvargasme/jlvargasme.github.io/1-projects.md

 ## F-330 Drone Modification

-Build a F-330 drone and modified it by attaching 3D printed multispectral sensor to test drone flight stability.
+As a tem project at the Center for Socially Engaged design I build a F-330 drone and modified it by attaching 3D printed multispectral sensor to test drone flight stability.
+I developed leadership skills by organizing the project schedule and deadlines, defining the project goals and delgeating tasks.
+I learned about additive manufacturing, machining processes, 3D modeling and social research.

 Modified F-330 Prototype           |  3D Printing Sensor Case
 :-------------------------:|:-------------------------: